-- Research the roles you are looking for – does your experience translate to the local market, what are the skill gaps & can they be plugged by short courses?
+- Research the roles you are looking for – Does your experience translate to the local market?
+What are the skill gaps and can they be plugged by short courses?

-- Location- where is the work?
-Ideally find a role before committing to a long-term lease or buying property.
+- Location- Where is the work?
+Ideally, find a role before committing to a long-term lease or buying a property.

 - Utilise your personal contacts as word of mouth is invaluable.

-- Leverage LinkedIn, join groups & actively contribute to discussions.
+- Leverage LinkedIn, join groups and actively contribute to discussions.

-- Attend relevant conferences & events in your sectors.
+- Attend relevant conferences and events to your sectors.

 - Sign up to job boards (seek.com.au and au.indeed.com) as well as specialist boards (ethicaljobs.com.au and probonoaustralia.com.au).